News article

 Joining a local beekeeping club offers many benefits.
 These clubs provide 'start beekeeping' courses with eight evening sessions.
 Courses can have up to 50 participants and cost about £100 each, helping clubs generate revenue.
 They also encourage community apiary involvement.
 Mentoring new members for 1-2 seasons aids their learning and supports long-term beekeeping.

-Choosing the Right Beehive Location
+Choosing the right Beehive location

 Finding the perfect spot for our beehive is key to successful beekeeping.
 Whether in the city or countryside, we must think about several things.
 This ensures the bees stay healthy and work well.
 Let's look at what's best for bees.